 This "not eating out on the Sabbath" position shown in these papers is not biblically balanced.
 You will see, as we go along, that it is highly selective in its determination.
 It is not in alignment with what Jesus Himself said and did, and the Sabbath, Jesus showed, was created for man as a help, not a burden to bear or to wall him in so tightly that his freedom is removed.

 As we will begin to see, from God's point of view, working on the Sabbath is not the stopping of work altogether of oneself, nor of others, but to draw attention as to what the work is, and why one is doing it on that day.
 It makes all the difference in the world.

 Luke 13:15 The Lord then answered him, and said, You hypocrite, does not each one of you on the sabbath loose his ox or his ass from the stall, and lead him away to watering?

 You can just guess what this issue was.
 It was what was permissible to do on the Sabbath.
 What kind of work does God say is okay to do?
-The issue here is a man working to serve a dumb animal that does not know its left side from its right side.
-Thus, we can see, from God's point of view, that a dumb animal has a higher priority on one's Sabbath's responsibilities than doing nothing at all simply because it is only an animal.
+The issue here is a man working to serve a dumb animal that does not know its left side from its right.
+Thus, we can see, from God's point of view, that a dumb animal has a higher priority among one's Sabbath responsibilities than doing nothing at all simply because it is only an animal.
 Man is required to take care of his animals.

 So the question is this: If God, under certain circumstances, shows that meeting animal needs is required, what about human needs on the Sabbath?
 You see, Jesus is making a comparison that ought to be obvious to any one of us.